 - Bank charges, fees, and interest on loans.
 These add up quickly.

 - Miscellaneous costs.
-Add in a generous amount for unforeseen and unexpected expenses.
-You will be glad you did.
+Add in a generous amount of unforeseen and unexpected expenses.